avuan/PyMPA37/README.md

 ### Abstract

 The software package PyMPA is an open source seismological software.
-It consists of some separate utilities for data preparation and the program pympa38.mac.py, designed to detect microseismicity from the cross-sorrelation of continuous data and templates.
+It consists of some separate utilities for data preparation, the main program pympa38.mac.py, and post-processing tools to obtain a catalog and verify events.
+PyMPA is designed to detect microseismicity from the cross-correlation of continuous data and templates.

 ### Motivation and significance